portal-cornell/robotouille/renderer/configuration/README.md

                 "assets" = A dictionary of images for the station.
 Currently, only one image is supported {
-                    "default" = The default image for the station }
+                    "default" = The default image for the station "tile" = Stations can alternatively be given a tiling character which is rendered with the furniture tiling
+                }
             }
         }